Petite Trésors Rescue & Sanctuary -

 As they began their project, they manipulated the ground to create a hill in front of their pond.
 As construction went on, the water from their hill would run off and fill their pond, until it eventually overflowed and connected to our pond.
 In June or July, they rang our bell and stated they planned to move into their new home in August and wanted to dredge their pond first.
 They asked permission to be on our property since the boundaries were now under water and not visible.
 Thinking that they realized they had caused a problem and were now rectifying it, I said of course.
 They proceeded, moved in and then apparently left for the winter.
 As their pond began to refill, it not only continued to expand and again to join with our pond but in addition came even further and drowned our bees and ruined our hives we had put in the year before.

 In the spring when we saw they had returned we approached Rick King and explained our dilemma, He stated he had noticed the water was getting close to his back entrance and had put a stick in the ground to see if the water was going to pass it.
 He then asked to see where the bees had been.
 By now we had pulled the hives and the only remaining part left was the tarp they had sat on, however he clearly saw the place where they had been.
-He then went on to say how he had spent $70,000 to a landscape company to do the work on the pond and would call them to see the issue.
+He then went on to say how he had spent $70,000 on a landscape company to do the work on the pond and would call them to see the issue.
 We stated we expected to be reimbursed for the thousands of dollars we had spent in creating our apiary which was now ruined.
 A few days later he texted that the landscaper had been instructed to divert the pond west but mistakenly diverted it east and they were immediately going to be working to correct the problem.

 Again, we requested compensation and received absolutely no response.